The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 Set a Weekly Billing Day

-First and foremost, block 2 hours every Wednesday (or whatever day works) for billing tasks.
-Don’t let emergencies bump this appointment with your business finances.
-Consistency is key to catching problems early.
+Block two hours every Wednesday (or whatever day works) for billing tasks.
+Do not let emergencies bump this appointment with your business finances.
+Consistency catches problems early.

 Use Billing Automation Wisely

 Set up automatic invoicing, automatic payment reminders, and automatic late fees.
-Remember, the less manual work, the fewer errors.
-However, automation still requires human oversight to catch exceptions.
+The less manual work, the fewer errors.
+Automation still requires human oversight to catch exceptions.

 Create a Pre-Enrollment Checklist

-Before a new family starts, make sure you have: signed contract, payment method on file, emergency contacts, subsidy documentation (if applicable).
-Missing paperwork leads to billing errors that plague you for months.
+Before a new family starts, make sure you have a signed contract, a payment method on file, emergency contacts, and subsidy documentation (if applicable).
+Missing paperwork leads to billing errors that follow you for months.

 Train Your Staff Regularly

-Everyone who touches billing—from the front desk to the director—needs training on your policies and systems.
-Therefore, hold quarterly billing trainings to keep everyone aligned and informed about updates.
+Everyone who touches billing — front desk to director — needs training on your policies and systems.
+Hold quarterly billing trainings to keep everyone aligned and informed about updates.

 Review Your Rates Annually

-As part of your child care center budgeting services, review your tuition rates every year.
+Review your tuition rates every year.
 Are they covering your costs?
-Factor in child care licensing cost planning and anticipated expenses.
-Unfortunately, many centers undercharge and don’t realize it until they review their preschool financial reporting.
+Factor in licensing costs, wage increases (the Bureau of Labor Statistics tracks childcare worker wage trends), and anticipated expenses.
+Many centers undercharge and do not realize it until they review their preschool financial reporting.

 How Honest Buck Accounting Can Help

 At Honest Buck Accounting, we specialize in child care accounting services for preschools and child care centers across Arkansas and beyond.
-Importantly, we understand the unique challenges of early childhood education accounting—from complex subsidy programs to fluctuating enrollment.
+We understand the unique challenges of early childhood education accounting — from complex subsidy programs to fluctuating enrollment to the billing leakage every center deals with.

 Our Comprehensive Services